-In an age where knowledge workers check email or chat roughly every 6 minutes (based on RescueTime data) and the average smartphone user receives around 46 push notifications per day (Pielot & Rello, 2017), focus has become our scarcest cognitive resource.
+In an age where knowledge workers check email dozens of times per hour and the average smartphone user receives 46 push notifications per day (Pielot & Rello, 2017), focus has become our scarcest cognitive resource.
 The good news: by intentionally shaping your environment, you can dramatically increase your capacity for deep work and meaningful output.

 This guide combines insights from cognitive neuroscience, environmental psychology, and behavioral design to help you build a distraction-free workspace–both in the physical world and your digital ecosystem.
-For a broader framework on achieving sustained focus, see our Deep Work Guide for Developers.
+For a comprehensive overview of focus strategies and workflow optimization, see our Developer Productivity Hub, which covers context switching, tool integration, and protecting your deep work time.

 1. The Hidden Neuroscience of Distraction